DataDog/datadog-agent/test/kitchen/docs/README.md

 Each job executes one specific test suite, for one OS, for one Agent flavor and one major Agent version.

-The `.gitlab-ci.yml` file has been structured in a way to avoid config duplication:
+The `.gitlab-ci.yml` file has been structured to avoid config duplication with the following jobs:

 - a common `kitchen_common` job from which all kitchen testing jobs inherit
 - `kitchen_agent_aX` jobs that specify the Agent version tested